Ernst Mally: Life

 Mally was born in the town of Kranj (Krainburg) in the Duchy of Carniola, Austria-Hungary (now in Slovenia).
 His father was of Slovene origin, but identified himself with Austrian German culture (he also Germanized the orthography of his surname, originally spelled Mali, a common Slovene surname of Upper Carniola).
 After his death, the family moved to the Carniolan capital of Ljubljana (Laibach).
 There, Ernst attended the prestigious Ljubljana German-language Gymnasium.
-Already at a young age, Mally became a fervent supporter of the Pan-German nationalist movement of Georg von Schönerer.
+Already at a young age, Mally became a fervent supporter of the pan-German nationalist movement of Georg von Schönerer.
 In the same time, he developed an interest in philosophy.

 In 1898, he enrolled in the University of Graz, where he studied philosophy under the supervision of Alexius Meinong, as well as physics and mathematics, specializing in formal logic.
-He graduated in 1903 with a doctoral thesis entitled Untersuchungen zur Gegenstandstheorie des Messens (Investigations in the Object Theory of Measurement).
+He received his doctorate in 1903 under the supervision of Meinong with the dissertation Untersuchungen zur Gegenstandstheorie des Messens (Investigations in the Object Theory of Measurement; published as a book in 1904).
 In 1906 he started teaching at a high school in Graz, at the same time collaborating with Adalbert Meingast and working as Meinong's assistant at the university.
 He also maintained close contacts with the Graz Psychological Institute, founded by Meinong.
-In 1912, he wrote his habilitation thesis entitled Gegenstandstheoretische Grundlagen der Logik und Logistik (Object-theoretic Foundations for Logics and Logistics) at Graz with Meinong as supervisor.
+In 1912, he published his habilitation thesis entitled Gegenstandstheoretische Grundlagen der Logik und Logistik (Object-theoretic Foundations for Logics and Logistics) at Graz (with Meinong as supervisor) and earned his habilitation in 1913.

 From 1915 to 1918 he served as an officer in the Austro-Hungarian Army.
-After the end of World War I, Mally joined the Greater German People's Party, which called the unification of German Austria with Germany.
+After the end of World War I, Mally joined the Greater German People's Party (GDVP), which called the unification of German Austria with Germany.
 In the same period, he started teaching at the university and in 1925 he took over Meinong's chair.
-In 1938, he became a member of the National Socialist Teachers League and two months after the Anschluss he joined the NSDAP.
+In 1938, he became a member of the National Socialist Teachers League and two months after the Anschluss he joined the Nazi Party.
 He continued teaching during the Nazi administration of Austria until 1942 when he retired.

 He died in 1944 in Schwanberg.